oqolarte/oblong/content/project/site.md

 This site, then, is my digital garden.
 Expect that things will be corrected, deleted, edited, fed, *grown*, depending on any number of factors, including the current state of things.
-People change (they need to, lest they stagnate), and and every fiber of their being changes with them, literally.
+People change (they need to, lest they stagnate), and every fiber of their being changes with them, literally.

 ### Public Repository of Independent Research